It seems you are offline. Please check your connection and try again.

 Not every site sends a code to a shared number.
 Smaller services and local Danish sites are usually fine; the big platforms tend to block these phone numbers because thousands of people have used them before.
 Here is the honest split.

-What tends to work on free linesTested
+What tends to work on free numbersTested

 A lighter platform and local Danish sites are the sweet spot.
 If a website only needs to check that you are human and does not run heavy fraud filters, an SMS to a shared number usually goes through fine.